 When parked, open the door so the step is lowered, then shut the switch off.
 The step will remain in the lowered position and the "step" light on the dash will be extinguished.
-If left on it will run your engine battery down in about a week.

 If you forget and leave the switch off as you leave - No Problem!
 When the ignition is "ON" the wall switch is by-passed and the step will retract when the door is closed.